Skip to main content

 • SMS messages sent to US numbers

-• SMS messages sent to test numbers
+• SMS messages or emails sent to test numbers/addresses

-Setup test mode
+Set up test mode

 Email addresses